TomHarte/Isometric-Ray-Cast/README.md

 		}
 	}

-... and then the corresponding equivalent to pick right_colour with `front`, `back` and `right`.
-That's with `highest` being a function that returns an int with only the highest bit still set.
-Or returns the number of the highest bit set.
-Either way.
-Anything that allows those `>=`s to do the comparison of "which of these has the highest bit set?".
+... plus the equivalent to pick right_colour with `front`, `back` and `right`.

-(Aside: you could flip bit order and test for lowest, with the advantage that `x & ~x+1` does the job of `lowest`, but that's still not as fast as a small lookup table so it's slightly academic for now.)
+`highest` is a function that returns an int with only the highest bit of the original set.

 Results from that are stored in a 32x49 array, from which values are then picked in threes to select 8x8 graphics tiles which are copied to the display.